ibm-cloud-docs/vpc/pps-publish.md

 After you [verify successful connectivity to your Private Path service](/docs/vpc?topic=vpc-pps-verify), it's time to publish your service for deployment to consumers.
 {: shortdesc}

+If a Private Path service is not published, it cannot be accessed outside of the account.
+{: important}

-You can publish an {{site.data.keyword.cloud}} Private Path service using the UI, CLI, or API.
+You can publish and unpublish an {{site.data.keyword.cloud}} Private Path service using the UI, CLI, or API.

-## Activating a Private Path service in the UI
+## Publishing a Private Path service in the UI
 {: #pps-ui-activating-private-path-service}
 {: ui}